NCS Parent Handbook (2-21-20) View/download the pdf

 Please note: It is critical that parent/teacher communication take place at appropriately designated times.
 It is unrealistic to expect that your child’s teacher can give you their full attention at drop-off or pick-up.
 These are very hectic and busy times for teachers, and their primary responsibility is to the children.
 In order to honor these transitional periods and each teacher’s daily classroom preparation times, please schedule appointments with your child’s teacher in advance.
 To make an appointment, you are welcome to communicate directly with the teacher.

 Email Communication and Etiquette

 Email has become the most common medium to share school information.
-It allows for time efficient, paper saving, group communication that you can keep as a record for future reference.
-It does however have drawbacks and limitations that can lead to unhealthy communication.
-Topics of a sensitive or emotional nature are best communicated in person, or at a minimum on the phone.
-In person communication includes eye contact, tone of voice and other social cues allow for optimal clarification.
-To maximize the healthy use of email communication we ask that:
+It allows for time-efficient, paper-saving group communication that parents can keep as a record for future reference.
+It does, however, have drawbacks and limitations that can lead to unhealthy communication.
+Topics of a sensitive or emotional nature are best communicated in person, or on the phone.
+In-person communication includes eye contact, tone of voice and other social cues that allow for optimal clarity.
+To maximize the healthy use of email communication, we ask that: